Who is an agency worker?

 Entertainment and modelling agencies

-For expert assistance regarding employment law, agency workers rights or drafting entertainment agency contracts, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right professional.
-Visit www.bizlawuk.co.uk to find out more about how we can help you with our other services.
-If you find this information useful, please follow our social media platforms, like and share.
+For expert assistance regarding employment law, agency workers rights or drafting entertainment agency contracts, contact firstname.lastname@example.org or WhatsApp us on 07583452230 and we can connect you to the right employment law professional.
+Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+If you find this information useful, please follow our social media platforms, like, and share.